 Sri Lanka’s National Parks and What They’re Famous For

 Big cats, rare birds and shy elephants – Sri Lanka’s got it all!
-If you’re hoping to spot some of these elusive creatures during your holiday on the island, you’re going to want to hit up some of the country’s famous national parks.
-Sri Lanka has been identified as one of 34 biodiversity hotspots in the world, with a variety of different ecosystems that are enmeshed within its borders and that allow a diverse range of wildlife to build their homes.
-Here are some of Sri Lanka’s best national parks, and why you should visit them on your solo adventures in Sri Lanka.
+If you’re hoping to spot some of these elusive creatures during your holiday, you’re must hit up some of the country’s famous national parks.
+The island’s been identified as one of 34 biodiversity hotspots in the world, with a variety of different ecosystems that are meshed within its borders and provides a tropical home for a diverse range of wildlife.

 Yala National Park

 Famous For: Leopards

 Yala gets the lion’s share of visitors every year when compared to Sri Lanka’s other national parks, and for good reason.
 It is the second biggest national park behind Wilpattu National Park, and is home to one of the highest population densities of leopards anywhere in the world.
-The park is located approximately 300 kilometres outside of Colombo (which is a journey of a whopping five hours by car) in the southeast corner of the island.
+The park is located approximately 300 kilometres outside of Colombo (roughly five hours by car) in the southeast corner of the island.
 It is known for the range of ecosystems that it provides for its wildlife, ranging from the sandy coast to the rugged terrain and thick jungles, all of which are great natural habitats for wildlife.

-There are more than 200 different species of birds that can be found in Yala, and more than 40 different species of mammals.
-In addition to leopards, visitors can spot elephants, sloth bears, monkeys, water buffalo, sambar deer and spotted deer, mongooses and jackals within the park.
-The weather generally permits visitors to visit all year round, but the park is known to close for maintenance in the month of September.
-The best time to visit if you’re looking to photograph leopards, elephants and wild boar tends to be between May and August; birds, deer and crocodiles are easier to spot between October and December.
+There are more than 200 different species of birds that can be found in Yala and more than 40 different species of mammals.
+In addition to its famed resident; leopards, visitors can also spot elephants, sloth bears, monkeys, water buffalo, sambar deer and spotted deer, mongooses and jackals within the park.
+Although you can visit throughout thhe year, the best time to spot the Big Three are between May and August.
+Birds, deer and crocodiles are easier to spot between October and December.
 The park is generally closed in September.

 Minneriya National Park